 After researching the local rental market online, it’s best to dig deeper and find out what people who live in the state, city or town that you’re interested in buying a multifamily property have to say about it.

 Use Google to search for local forums with comments from people who actually live in the area.
-Be sure to verify that the comments are not older than 2 years old because a lot can change in a city or state within a couple of years so it’s best to make sure that you find accurate and up to date information.
+Be sure to verify that the comments are not older than two years old because a lot can change in a city or state within a couple of years so it’s best to make sure that you find accurate and up to date information.

 Step #2 – Review State and Local Laws